norayr/diaspora2hugo/readme.md

 if you'd like you can easily rename all *spyurk files with commandline utility ```rename```.

-consequently you'd like to extract as markdown only latest posts.
+in all consequent runs you'd like to extract as markdown only latest posts.

 for that the usage is